thillRobot/seam_detection/README.md

 - [ ] document data collection and calibration process using 3D LiDAR system - update `scan2cloud` package and docs - TAKE NOTE NEXT TIME !

 - [?] prepare a manuscript for ASME IDETC2024 or alternate venue

+- [ ] clean up README and test archived and older examples  - update old config files with new parameters lists, maybe we should wait until we finish changing lol

 - [ ] prune this list